Croatia Island Hopping: Our 1-Week Sail Croatia Adriatic Sea Cruise by JetSettingFools.com

 Travel Camera

-The Croatian scenery we witnessed from aboard the Almissa was spectacular!
-In order to capture the true beauty of the Dalmatian Islands from a boat, you really need a proper travel camera rather than using your phone…and speaking of phones, be sure to keep it dry with a Sea to Summit waterproof bag!
+The scenery we witnessed from aboard the Almissa was spectacular!
+In order to capture the true beauty of Dalmatia, you really need a proper travel camera.
+We use a Canon Rebel with a 18-135mm lens.

-Day Pack for Croatia Trips
+Day Pack

-Whether you travel with backpack or a suitcase, we highly recommended also having a great day bag to organize all of your essential everyday travel items!
+Whether you travel with backpack or a suitcase, we highly recommended also having a great day bag to organize all of your everyday travel items!

 Croatia Travel Insurance

-Pro Tip: Get (and stay) organized for your Vacation to Croatia by using our Trip Planning Printables!
+Final Tip: Get (and stay) organized for your Vacation to Croatia by using our Trip Planning Printables!

 Travel Planner Printables by JetSettingFools.com

 Start planning your trip to Croatia!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com